casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

-# Using Casper Signer
+# Using the JavaScript SDK

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This tutorial shows you how to connect the [Casper Signer](https://chrome.google.com/webstore/detail/casper-signer/djhndpllfiibmcdbnmaaahkhchcoijce) wallet to your website, show the balance of the account and send a transaction.
+This tutorial shows you how to use the JavaScript SDK by connecting the [Casper Signer](https://chrome.google.com/webstore/detail/casper-signer/djhndpllfiibmcdbnmaaahkhchcoijce) to a website, get the balance of an account and send a transaction.

 ## Step 1.
 Run a Mini Webserver

 First, install the [Casper JavaScript SDK](https://github.com/casper-ecosystem/casper-js-sdk) and [ViteJS](https://vitejs.dev/guide/) to run a mini webserver.
 You will need the Casper JavaScript SDK to connect to a Casper node, retrieve information from the blockchain, and send transactions.
 ViteJS is a front-end build tool that helps bundle a JavaScript library and start a webserver.

-Run this npm command to initialize your server and configure it to use JavaScript:
+Run this npm command to initialize a local server and configure it to use JavaScript:

 ```bash
    npm init vite@latest